 4. Prayers should be vocalized in such a manner that all participants can hear.

-5. Don't pray so long that people will become weary from being in a bowed position.
+5. Prayers should be brief.
+Don't pray so long that people will become weary from being in a bowed position.

-6. Look for ways to make the meeting intensely interesting.
+6. Prayer Meeting should be intensely interesting.
+Look for ways to make every meeting special.

-8. Seek ways to keep attendees praying about requests that were mentioned during the rest of the week.
+8. Prayer Meeting should be part of a larger prayer effort in the church.
+Seek ways to keep attendees praying about requests that were mentioned during the rest of the week.

-9. Use a variety of ways of praying to keep the meetings interesting—groups of two, another time individually, etc.
+9. Variety is important.
+Use a variety of ways of praying to keep the meetings interesting—groups of two, another time individually, etc.

-10. End at the announced concluding time so that people can politely meet other obligations, however remain available for those want to talk further or pray about special concerns after the conclusion.
+10. Be timely.
+End at the announced concluding time so that people can politely meet other obligations, however remain available for those want to talk further or pray about special concerns after the conclusion.

 Explore the resources connected to this page to learn more about life-changing prayer meetings.—Dan